Oil well: Drilling

-This process is all facilitated by a drilling rig which contains all necessary equipment to circulate the drilling fluid, hoist and turn the pipe, control downhole, remove cuttings from the drilling fluid, and generate on-site power for these operations.
+This process is all facilitated by a drilling rig, which contains all necessary equipment to circulate the drilling fluid, hoist and rotate the pipe, remove cuttings from the drilling fluid, and generate on-site power for these operations.

 Completion

 After drilling and casing the well, it must be 'completed'.
-Completion is the process in which the well is enabled to produce oil or gas.
+Completion is the process in which the well is prepared to produce oil or gas.

-In a cased-hole completion, small holes called perforations are made in the portion of the casing which passed through the production zone, to provide a path for the oil to flow from the surrounding rock into the production tubing.
-In open hole completion, often 'sand screens' or a 'gravel pack' is installed in the last drilled, uncased reservoir section.
-These maintain structural integrity of the wellbore in the absence of casing, while still allowing flow from the reservoir into the wellbore.
-Screens also control the migration of formation sands into production tubulars and surface equipment, which can cause washouts and other problems, particularly from unconsolidated sand formations of offshore fields.
+In a cased-hole completion, small perforations are made in the portion of the casing across the production zone, to provide a path for the oil to flow from the surrounding rock into the production tubing.
+In open hole completion, often a 'sand screen' or 'gravel pack' is installed in the last-drilled but uncased reservoir section.
+These maintain structural integrity of the wellbore in the absence of casing, while still allowing flow from the reservoir into the borehole.
+Screens also control the migration of formation sands into production tubulars, which can lead to washouts and other problems, particularly from unconsolidated sand formations.

-After a flow path is made, acids and fracturing fluids may be pumped into the well to fracture, clean, or otherwise prepare and stimulate the reservoir rock to optimally produce hydrocarbons into the wellbore.
-Finally, the area above the reservoir section of the well is packed off inside the casing, and connected to the surface via a smaller diameter pipe called tubing.
+After a flow path is made, acids and fracturing fluids may be pumped into the well to fracture, clean, or otherwise prepare and stimulate the reservoir rock to allow optimal production of hydrocarbons into the wellbore.
+Usually the area above the producing section of the well is packed off inside the casing, and connected to the surface via a smaller diameter pipe called tubing.
 This arrangement provides a redundant barrier to leaks of hydrocarbons as well as allowing damaged sections to be replaced.
-Also, the smaller cross-sectional area of the tubing produces reservoir fluids at an increased velocity in order to minimize liquid fallback that would create additional back pressure, and shields the casing from corrosive well fluids.
+Also, the smaller cross-sectional area of the tubing gives reservoir fluids an increased velocity to minimize liquid fallback that would create additional back pressure, and shields the casing from corrosive well fluids.